Beat Sneak Bandit

 Beat Sneak Bandit is a 2012 music puzzle game developed and published by Simogo and released for iOS on February 16, 2012.
 The game has been met with critical acclaim.

+Plot

+Beat Sneak Bandit and his sidekick Herbie is seen watching tv on their sofa, and are all relaxed until a breaking news headline appears on their tv.

+The tv reporter says that all the clocks in the world has been stolen, and says that all evidence points to the Clockface mansion, home of Duke Clockface, the games antagonist.

+Duke Clockface then denies all evidence, however the Bandit and Herbie easily sees through his lie, and starts collecting the clocks back.

+They then manage to reach his mansion, and manages to trap him in his own machine.

 Reception

 The game has a rating of 92/100 on Metacritic based on 19 critic reviews.